dbofmmbt/optimum/README.md

 Based on my experience working with Metaheuristics, I'm building a framework capable of accelerating the development of heuristic algorithms efficiently by leveraging Rust features that ease the creation of reliable and efficient software.

+Until a `0.1.0` version is released, I recommend you to depend on the `main` branch when using `optimum`.

 ## Goals

 Optimum aims to be: